DE-RSE/de-rse.github.io/en/conf2019/call.md

 would like to know a little about your background, your perspective, your experience.
 This will help us to get to know the RSE community in Germany better.

+We will accept contributions in English or German.
+Details to follow.

 ### Formats